Quantum dot thermal machines -- a guide to engineering: The effect of quantum dot dynamics

 \subsection{Detailed balance breaking}

 Another aspect of the internal dynamics of a quantum dot that can effect its performance as a thermal machine is detailed balance breaking.
-Such effects, as well as an advantage in heat engine performance, have been demonstrated in spintronics \cite{Katcko2019, Chowrira2022}.
-Molecules demonstrating chirality-induced spin-selectivity effect (CISS) \cite{Naaman2019, Bloom2024} also comprise a promising platform for realising novel nanoscale thermal machines breaking detailed balance.
+It has been experimentally observed in a wide variety of physical systems with broken time-reversal symmetry\cite{Entin-Wohlman1995, Nakamura2010, Zhu2014, Khandekar2020, Katcko2019, Chowrira2022}, and has been proved to be compatible with thermodynamics \cite{Alicki2023, Blum2025}.
+It has also been shown that in devices based on spintronic spin-selectivity detailed balance breaking leads to an advantage in heat engine performance \cite{Katcko2019, Chowrira2022}.
+Molecules demonstrating the recently-proposed chirality-induced spin-selectivity effect (CISS) \cite{Naaman2019, Bloom2024} also comprise a promising potential platform for realising novel nanoscale thermal machines breaking detailed balance.

 In order to quantify the effect of detailed balance breaking on thermal machine performance, we introduce a new pair of coefficients $\alpha_+$ and $\alpha_-$ to the rates (Eq.\ref{eq-rates}) to denote a difference between electrons moving in the positive and negative current directions (rightwards vs. leftwards in Fig.\ref{fig-deg}a).
 The four electron exchange rates are then written as: